publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2780.md

             (B)

-             submits to the Speaker of the House of Representatives and the chairman of the Committee on Foreign Relations of the Senate a report containing—
+             submits to the Speaker of the House of Representatives, the Committee on Foreign Affairs of the House of Representatives, and the chairman of the Committee on Foreign Relations of the Senate a report containing—

                 (i) the name of any country involved in the proposed transaction, the identity of any recipient of the items to be provided pursuant to the proposed transaction, and the anticipated use of those items;